HyItsAngela/DATA3402.PROJECT/README.md

 ### Data

 * Data:
-  * Type: For example
+  * Type: Binary Classification
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
+    * Input: CSV file: train.csv, test.csv -> diagnosis
-    * Input: CSV file of features, output: signal/background flag in 1st column.
+    * Input: CSV file of features, output: cancer/no cancer flag in 1st column.
-  * Size: How much data?
+  * Size: Original training and testing datasets together was 16 MB.
+After cleaning and proper preprocessing both datasets together was about 36 MB.
-  * Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation
+  * Instances (Train, Test, Validation Split): 12906 patients for training, 5792 for testing, none for validation

 #### Preprocessing / Clean up

-* Describe any manipulations you performed to the data.
+* Dropped features that only had one unique values as they lacked predictive power and variability, and dropped redundant features.
+During visualization and coreelation patient age seemed to be the most trusted feature so missing values were imputed by the average of the age group.
+The rest of the missing values in other features that were below 2%, the rows were dropped.
+One-hot encoding and normalization was used on the cleaned data,

 #### Data Visualization